Logo

 Winston Churchill coined the term "seaplane" and ordered 100 to be constructed.

-Winston Churchill supported it and urged Ulster Unionists to accept it as he opposed the partition of Ireland.
+Winston Churchill supported it and urged Ulster Unionists to accept it as he opposed the Partition of Ireland.

-Winston Churchill sent submarines to the Baltic Sea to assist the Russian Navy and he sent the Marine Brigade to Ostend, forcing a reallocation of German troops.
+Winston Churchill sent submarines to the Baltic Sea to assist the Russian Navy and sent the Marine Brigade to Ostend, forcing a reallocation of German troops.

 Winston Churchill maintained that his actions had prolonged resistance and enabled the Allies to secure Calais and Dunkirk.

-Winston Churchill set the development of the tank on the right track, and financed its creation with Admiralty funds.
+Winston Churchill set the development of the tank on the right track and financed its creation with Admiralty funds.

 On 25 November 1915, Winston Churchill resigned from the government, although he remained an MP.